mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 #### Transaction 3.
 Execute a `redeem` transaction as DigiBank -- six months later

 Some months later in the commercial paper's lifecycle, the current owner (DigiBank) wishes to redeem the commercial paper at face value and recoup the investment outlay.
 Typically, a client application would perform this task from a client and related identity perspective.
-You can, once again, execute this transaction using the VS Code extension, using the identity from DigiBank and using the DigiBank gateway.
+You can, once again, execute this transaction using the VS Code extension, using the identity from `Org2` (DigiBank) gateway.

 1. Now highlight the `redeem` transaction from the list of transactions and right-click "Submit Transaction."
 A pop-up window will appear.